m0hsin-khan/odin-recipes/README.md

 ## The first TOP project is to build a Recipe website

-### Skills i will learn will building this project
+### Skills i will learn while building this project
    - HTML (basic HTML elements to build a simple website)